koszullab/hicstuff/README.md

 ```

 The pipeline can also be run from python, using the `hicstuff.pipeline` submodule.
-For example, this would run the pipeline with bowtie2 (default) using iterative alignment and keep all intermediate files.
+For example, this would run the pipeline with bowtie2 (default) using cutsiste alignment and keep all intermediate files.
 For more examples using the API, see the [API demo](https://hicstuff.readthedocs.io/en/latest/notebooks/demo_api.html)

 ```python
 from hicstuff import pipeline as hpi